CaMnter/android-static-analysis-plugin/README.md

 # About configuration

 **You can do without any configuration.
-Plugin automatically generates a set of rules.**
+Plugin automatically generates a set of rules.
+You can find the automatically generated rules file
+.**

+`${project.buildDir}/android-static-analysis/default-rules`

 **Just add the dependency configuration to the module you want to apply.**